 Standard Essay Formatting Rules (Any Style)

-Before you get into MLA vs. APA vs. Chicago, there are baseline rules that apply no matter which style you're using.
-Every academic essay requires the same baseline formatting: 12pt font, double spacing, 1-inch margins, and page numbers regardless of citation style.
-These aren't arbitrary they exist so your reader can focus on your writing, not your layout.
+Every academic essay uses the same baseline rules regardless of citation style: 12-point font, double spacing, 1-inch margins, and page numbers.
+These aren't arbitrary.
+They exist so your reader can focus on your writing, not your layout.

 - Font: 12pt Times New Roman (or a comparable readable font like Arial or Calibri, if your professor allows it).
 Decorative fonts are never appropriate.